elithaxxor/studious-engine/README.md

 oposed Solution: Browser Extension Using WebExtensions Given the user’s## Features

+### 2025-05-21 Major Update
+- **Advanced Extraction:** Automatically captures video/media URLs from XHR/fetch requests and recursively scans iframes for embedded sources.
+- **Automated Segment Merging:** In Electron, segments are downloaded and merged automatically using ffmpeg.
+In browser, user receives a merge command for ffmpeg.
+- **UI Improvements:** Popup now has tabs for Proxy Management, Extraction Log, and Segment Merge.
+Extraction log displays all captured URLs and events.
+Segment merge UI allows one-click merging in Electron.

 - Advanced Reddit DASH extraction: finds all video/audio streams, sorts by quality, and guides users to merge with ffmpeg.
 - Session/cookie support for authenticated videos (background script monitors and supplies session cookies).
 - Cross-browser support: Chrome and Firefox (WebExtensions API).